 - Taking certain medication

 - Experience of the vein doctor

 Most patients will go to a dermatologist or primary care physician for the skin condition, not the underlying vein disease of hemosiderin staining.
 As a result, they may not get an accurate diagnosis.

-Early treatment of your vein disease may help lighten the brown stains caused by Hemosiderin Staining, and even keep them from getting darker.
-Once diagnosed, the goal is to reroute the blood to healthier veins and fading unwanted veins, stains, and pains.
+Early treatment of your vein disease may help lighten the brown stains caused by hemosiderin staining, and even keep them from getting darker.
+Once diagnosed, the goal is to reroute the blood to healthier veins and fade unwanted veins, stains, and pains.
 The sooner you treat your vein condition, the better you’ll feel and the fewer complications you’ll experience.